turingschool-examples/frontend-mod-1-prework/section4/reflection.md

 1. In this section, we talked about an `transaction item object`.
 It has keys that represent different properties an bank transaction would have, and values that store the data.
 In a banking app, this data would eventually be displayed in the browser for the user.
 Think of another Object in a web application that you use frequently.
 What is it?
 What keys might be on it?
 What are example values?

+    An email might be an object in a website I use a lot.
+The keys with examples on it might be:

+    Object:  Email {
+     sender: 'Alice'
+     Cc: 'Bob'
+     Bcc: ''
+     size: 50
+     subject: 'Homework'
+     date: '10/22/2019'
+     message: 'Do it now.'
+     attachments: false
+     Unread: true
+   }

 1. What questions do you still have about classes and/or Objects?

+   Any tips on good habits to check naming and redundancy besides just practicing?
+Those are the hardest parts for me.

+   Is there a way to automate object creation?
+Maybe a for loop with something that creates a unique variable name?
+Is this what happens in these big programs?